Updated: Jan 23, 2023

 - Head over to the specific game you’re interested in

 - Use the in-game menu to choose the type of prop you want to place.
-For example, click on “Player Props” if you’re interested in placing a player-related wager
+Click on “Player Props”

-- Once you’ve selected the prop category you’re interested in, Bet365 will display the available props you can place
+- Selected the prop category you’re interested in, Bet365 will display the available props

 - Choose your desired prop bet from the available options